 Coach Rebecca: Definitely.
 What is your sport background?

 Sara Robinson: I was also a gymnast.
 I like to say I retired at the age of 15 but I actually left club gymnastics when I was 13, right as I entered high school.
-I stopped completing for club and I was very fortunate that my high school had a gymnastics team and that within the league, it was actually pretty decent competition because a lot of us left club around the same time and then competed together in high school so it’s a very fun experience.
+I stopped competing for club and I was very fortunate that my high school had a gymnastics team and that was within the league.
+It was actually pretty decent competition because a lot of us left club around the same time and then competed together in high school so it was a very fun experience.